 How can I help ensure I don’t outlive my savings?

 To help protect against the risk of outliving your retirement savings, ensure that your essential expenses are covered by sources such as:

 - Insurance benefits

-By providing a fixed payment amount for life, lifetime income sources may help protect you from market volatility and lower your risk of outliving your money.
+By providing a fixed payment amount, these sources may help protect you from market volatility and lower your risk of outliving your money.